 In July there were quite many tourist buses parked along the streets of Betws-y-Coed, but the atmosphere in this Victorian village was still peaceful and cosy.
 Just like the time had been standing still for centuries, in a good way, of course.
 You can find many boutiques, inns and cafés along the main street, as well as helpful signs, that lead us to our next unexpected nature site: Swallow Falls.

-After some serious souvenir shopping, we took the car and drove for another 5 minutes to reach the next wonderful waterfalls of North Wales.
+After some serious souvenir shopping, we took the car and drove for another 5 minutes to reach the next wonderful waterfalls in North Wales.
 Coins were helpful also at the Swallow Falls, as the gatekeeper was asking for £1,5 per adult and £0,50 per child to enter the fenced area.

 Wooden stairs with several viewing platforms have been built on the banks of Swallow Falls.
 The water is flowing with such force that I found it difficult to protect the lens of my camera—and myself—from getting wet.

 Flowing in different levels, Swallow Falls is quite an impressive waterfall.
-The washing water is echoing in my ears, and without even realizing, I freeze on one of the platforms staring at the foamy, splashing water.
+The washing water is echoing in my ears, and without even realizing, I freeze on one of the platforms and keep staring at the foamy, splashing water.

 As beautiful as these two accidentally-found waterfalls of North Wales are, they’re not among the biggest or most famous waterfalls of Wales.
-Actually, I got a bit annoyed when I realized afterwards that the tallest waterfall of Wales, Pistyll Rhaeadr, would have been located exactly on our route the previous day.
+Actually, I got a bit annoyed when I realized afterwards that the tallest waterfall in Wales, Pistyll Rhaeadr, would have been located exactly on our route the previous day.
 We just didn’t notice it early enough.

 Well, there’s no reason to worry about it, as we need to return to North Wales anyway to conquer the peak of Snowdon.
-It’s no problem to include a few more waterfalls of North Wales along the route, when we next time travel to Wales.
+It’s no problem to include a few more waterfalls of North Wales along the route when we next time travel to Wales.
 You always should leave something for the next time, to have a good reason for another trip, right?

 And to be completely honest, if we had been able to make our trip to Snowdon happen, we would have missed these two wonderful waterfalls of North Wales in the first place.